diegogsoares/OFFICE-DASHBOARD/README.md

 ## **What is OFFICE-DASHBOARD?**

 OFFICE-DASHBOARD is a WEB Dashboard that allows visualization of Key Metrics (KPIs) of real state utilization (Enterprise Workspaces, Retail Stores and others) leveraging Cisco infrastructure as a Sensor.
-The use of these metrics can help organizations to prioritize/justify investments in real state based on utilization metrics of its spaces, it also can help better understand employee behaviors and help answer a important but tough question, How is my Office being used?
+The use of these metrics can help organizations to prioritize/justify investments in real state based on utilization metrics of its spaces, it also can help better understand employee/customer behaviors and help answer a important but tough question, How is my Office/Branch being used?

 ![Dashboard Sample](dashboard.png)